How we test cookers

 How effective is the cooker's hob?

 If you regularly fry bacon, then you'll be interested in our heat-distribution test, where we measure how well heat spreads across the base of a frying pan – the best hobs spread the heat evenly rather than concentrating it in particular spots.
+Our final tests involves recording what happens when you power down the hob – some retain heat and will keep cooking your food, while others cool down quickly.

 Is the cooker easy to use and energy efficient?